Module ngx_http_proxy_module

 Directives

-syntax: proxy_buffer_size size;
+Syntax: proxy_buffer_size size;

 proxy_buffer_size 4k|8k;

-context: http, server, location
+Context: http, server, location

-syntax: proxy_buffering on | off;
+Syntax: proxy_buffering on | off;

 proxy_buffering on;

-context: http, server, location
+Context: http, server, location

 Enables or disables buffering of responses from the proxied server.

-When buffering is disabled, a response is passed to a client synchronously, immediately as it is received. nginx will not try to read the whole response from the proxied server.
+When buffering is disabled, the response is passed to a client synchronously, immediately as it is received. nginx will not try to read the whole response from the proxied server.
 The maximum size of the data that nginx can receive from the server at a time is set by the proxy_buffer_size directive.

-syntax: proxy_buffers number size;
+Syntax: proxy_buffers number size;

 proxy_buffers 8 4k|8k;

-context: http, server, location
+Context: http, server, location

-Sets the number and size of buffers used for reading a response from the proxied server, for a single connection.
+Sets the number and size of the buffers used for reading a response from the proxied server, for a single connection.
 By default, the buffer size is equal to one memory page.
 This is either 4K or 8K, depending on a platform.

-syntax: proxy_busy_buffers_size size;
+Syntax: proxy_busy_buffers_size size;

 proxy_busy_buffers_size 8k|16k;

-context: http, server, location
+Context: http, server, location

-syntax: proxy_cache zone | off;
+Syntax: proxy_cache zone | off;

 proxy_cache off;

-context: http, server, location
+Context: http, server, location

-syntax: proxy_cache_bypass string ...;
+Syntax: proxy_cache_bypass string ...;

-context: http, server, location
+Context: http, server, location

 Defines conditions under which the response will not be taken from a cache.
 If at least one value of the string parameters is not empty and is not equal to “0” then the response will not be taken from the cache: